032 – Mindfulness calligraphy with Rie Takeda

 Shodo

 Rie started learning shodo at the age of five.
-Shodo is one of the oldest and most profound art forms in Japan, and Rie explains that shodo is often translated as ‘the way of artistic handwriting’, or ‘beautiful writing’; she refers to it as the art of traditional Japanese calligraphy.
+Shodo is one of the oldest and most profound art forms in Japan, and is often translated as ‘the way of artistic handwriting’, or ‘beautiful writing.’
+Rie refers to it as the art of traditional Japanese calligraphy.
 Shodo is written in two kanji characters: sho (to write) and do, also known as mitchi (the way).
-The depth of beauty in shodo is the result of diverse techniques and complex brush movements -- it is accompanied by a flow of the brush and sumi ink; Rie thinks of it not only as an art form but a spiritual connection as well.
+The depth of beauty in shodo is the result of diverse techniques and complex brush movements -- it is accompanied by a flow of the brush and sumi ink.
+Not only is shodo an art form, but it is also a spiritual connection as well.

 Sumi-e